-Alternative 1 is not expected to result in adverse public health and safety effects with the implementation of standard fire prevention procedures, such as fire management zones, regular inspections, and routine mechanical maintenance.
+Alternative 1 is not expected to result in adverse public health and safety effects with the implementation of standard fire prevention procedures, such as fuel modification zones, regular inspections, and routine mechanical maintenance.
 Additionally, water distribution systems are available throughout the Project Area and could be used for firefighting.
 Water could be collected by water tank trucks from On-Reservation sources including groundwater wells in the southeastern portion of the Reservation.

-To ensure adequate response to the threat of wildfire during construction, operation, and decommissioning activities, the developer and contractor would be responsible for developing and implementing a Fire Protection Plan that would reduce direct and indirect adverse effects associated with fire hazards under Alternative 1.
+To ensure adequate response to the threat of wildfire during construction, operation, and decommissioning activities, the Developer and contractor would be responsible for developing and implementing a Fire Protection Plan to the satisfaction of CRFPD that would reduce direct and indirect adverse effects associated with fire hazards under Alternative 1.
 Implementation of recommended MM-PH&S-2 and MM-PH&S-4 (Wind Turbine Safety Zone and Setbacks) would minimize impacts related to safety hazards during construction, operation, and decommissioning.
-In addition, MM-BIO-2(g) (Fire Protection (see Section 4.5, Biological Resources), if implemented, would to prevent nonnative, weedy plants from establishing in the disturbed areas that would occur during construction activities.
-The mitigation measure, if implemented, would also ensure that disturbed areas that would be included in the long-term maintenance of the fire management zones would not be revegetated, specifying that any plants that establish in these areas be removed on an ongoing (i.e., annual) basis.
+In addition, MM-BIO-1(h) (Fire Protection (see Section 4.5, Biological Resources), if implemented, would to prevent nonnative, weedy plants from establishing in the disturbed areas that would occur during construction activities.
+The mitigation measure, if implemented, would also ensure that disturbed areas that would be included in the long-term maintenance of the fuel modification zones would not be revegetated, specifying that any plants that establish in these areas be removed on an ongoing (i.e., annual) basis.
 The Project would increase the risk of wildfires.
-However, implementation of recommended MM-BIO-2(g) would reduce these adverse effects.
+However, implementation of recommended MM-PH&S-2, MM-PH&S-4, and MM-BIO-1(h) would reduce these adverse effects.

 Effects associated with fire hazards in the Project Area during construction, operation, and decommissioning activities under Alternative 2 would be similar to the adverse effects associated with Alternative 1.
-Similar to Alternative 1, implementation of recommended MM-PH&S-2, MM-PH&S-4, and MM-BIO-2(g) would reduce these effects to less than adverse.
+Similar to Alternative 1, implementation of recommended MM-PH&S-2, MM-PH&S-4, and MM-BIO-1(h) would reduce these effects to less than adverse.